 College of Allied Health Sciences' primary research areas include:

-- Speech and language studies targeting child language and literacy development and disorders in impoverished preschool and school-aged children and among bilingual and/or culturally diverse children, those targeting swallowing disorders, language recovery in post-stroke aphasia; and the use telehealth and computer-based tasks in improving the care of individuals with speech and language disorders
+- Speech and language studies focus on child language and literacy development in those with swallowing disorders, language recovery in post-stroke aphasia, and Telehealth and computer-based tasks to improve the care of individuals with speech and language disorders.

-- Nutrition studies focus on community nutrition education, food insecurity and food literacy in impoverished communities, health disparities in obesity, cardiovascular disease and diabetes particularly in young women and women with children, dietary intervention development and dietary assessment.
+- Nutrition studies focus on community nutrition education, food insecurity, and food literacy, health disparities in obesity, cardiovascular disease, and diabetes, dietary intervention development, and dietary assessment.

-- Social work studies include those targeting caregivers of patients of stroke, those at risk for suicide, veterans who have experienced trauma, and those addicted to tobacco and attempting to quit smoking, particularly pregnant women and young mothers.
+- Social work studies include those targeting caregivers of patients of stroke, those at risk for suicide, veterans who have experienced trauma, and those addicted to tobacco and attempting to quit smoking.

 - Our rehabilitation studies are addressing aerobic deconditioning, the use of high intensity interval training in stroke patients, community-based management programming in those with stroke, balance and fitness testing in older adults, injury studies in athletes, application of ultrasound imaging in physical therapy and physical therapy student success predictors.